 Managing Your FAAB Budget

-Making sure you effectively manage your FAAB is difficult enough during the season.
+Making sure you effectively manage your FAAB is definitely a challenge.
 Fantasy managers need to balance the importance of picking up useful players early in the season without burning through their FAAB too soon.
-In dynasty, it’s even more difficult.
 That’s why FAAB strategy is important in fantasy football.